 This month’s assisted living resident spotlight at Renaissance Village Rancho Belago is Al P. From an early age, Al P. had to grow up quickly.
 He was one of eight children of two parents who emigrated from Germany.
-They came from Germany through England and Canada into Halifax, Nova Scotia before finally settling in Edmonton, Alberta, Canada.
+They came from Germany through England and Canada into Halifax, Nova Scotia.
+They finally settled in Edmonton, Alberta, Canada.
 His father originally worked as a coal miner but didn’t like the work.
 He moved the family once more, settling on a farm in Ponoka, Canada.

 Al’s parents spoke German around the house because they didn’t know English.
 They learned all their English from the kids.
 After a few years, his father knew enough that he could get around in town, but his mother never spoke it.

 The education he encountered was different from what kids experience today.
 There were only eight grades and one teacher.
 That teacher oversaw what everyone was doing and helped those who needed it.
-During the fall, the kids who lived on farms would start two months later because they were needed during the harvest.
+During the fall, the kids who lived on farms would start two months later.
+This was because their families needed their help during the harvest.
 Al also remembers having to drive the cattle up the road because they didn’t have enough pasture for them to feed.
 He’d also milk one of their eight milk cows each morning and night.

 One evening his mother shared she wasn’t going to be around much longer.
-She said the Lord was going to call her home, a few days later both of Al’s parents were killed in a bad car accident.
-This left all eight kids as orphans, which Al feels it affected him the most.
-His older siblings were already working or had families of their own, and his younger siblings went to live with their uncle.
+She said the Lord was going to call her home, a few days later both of Al’s parents died in a bad car accident.
+This left all eight kids as orphans.
+Al feels it affected him most because his older siblings were working or had families of their own.
+He and his younger siblings went to live with their uncle.
 Al took care of their farm for the next three months, but then left it all to live with his uncle.
 His uncle treated him and his siblings like they were his own children.
 Al stayed there for the rest of the year, but after his oldest brother got married he left.

-He began looking for work and after spending some time at the employment office he began work at TE Company in Canada as a stock receiver.
+He decided to start looking for work.
+After spending some time at the employment office he began work at TE Company in Canada as a stock receiver.
 It was hard work, but that’s something he knew well and excelled in.
 Two years later he left his job as head receiver.
-He decided he had enough of the cold weather and after visiting his sister in Long Beach, California it was time to move on.
+He had enough of the cold weather and after a visit to his sister in Long Beach, California he decided to move there.

-After leaving the Air Force Al went into the airline industry and landed a mechanic job with Pan American World Airways.
-He had never worked on Boeing 707s, so they sent him to school to ensure he had proper training.
+After leaving the Air Force Al went into the airline industry.
+He landed a mechanic job with Pan American World Airways.
+Al had never worked on Boeing 707s, so they sent him to school to ensure he had proper training.
 While working for Pan Am, he met his first wife, Judith, during a dance at the local YMCA.
 He would drive 300 miles each weekend to spend time with her.
 However, her family was Catholic and he wasn’t.
 Her mother didn’t like this and wouldn’t allow them to get married.
-They went off to Long Beach, New York and were married by the city’s mayor.
+They went off to Long Beach, New York and the city’s mayor married them.

 The two found a home in Jamaica, Queens.
 Shortly after they left the east coast and moved out to California.
 Al worked for General Dynamics in Pomona, a company that did work for the space program.
-Unfortunately, he worked with a lot of chemicals that gave him headaches that interfered with his sleep.
+Unfortunately, he worked with a lot of chemicals that gave him headaches.
+As a result, it also interfered with his sleep.
 They moved and he worked on hydraulics in Fullerton at a division of North America Aircraft.
-He later worked another job hauling cargo through airports, but once again moved when a job at Continental Airlines at LAX opened up.
+He later worked another job hauling cargo through airports.
+But moved when a job at Continental Airlines at LAX opened up.
 Al stayed for ten years working on jets again and finally retired at Alaskan Airlines.

 Al enjoys living at our assisted living facility Renaissance Village.
 He shares he’s made lots of friends and likes spending time with them.
 He loves that there’s so much to do and says it’s better than anywhere he’s ever seen.